How to Help an Addict

 - Counseling: Drug and alcohol counseling with a certified counselor can help an addict learn the coping skills and relapse prevention necessary for long-term clean time.

-Having a child in active drug addiction is not easy and finding ways to help an addict may seem impossible.
+Having a child in active addiction is not easy and finding ways to help an addict may seem impossible.
 Try a few of the above options to see how they help you manage your process.

 You never have to struggle alone.
 Despite the feelings of isolation, there are hundreds of thousands of other parents going through the same thing.
 By reaching out and finding help for yourself, you will help an addicted loved one in the process.